-What is Boris?: Boris is a service I provide for businesses, not-for-profits, and public organisations — it’s a 1-day workshop designed to help senior teams set effective goals by talking about collectively acceptable tradeoffs.
+What is Boris?: Boris is a service I provide for businesses, not-for-profits, and public organisations — it’s a 1-day workshop designed to help organisations become more productive by setting effective goals via talking about tradeoffs.
 Boris fits comfortably into strategic offsites and retreat formats.

 Unlike conventional goal-setting approaches, Boris focuses on tradeoffs.
 This is the only way to set effective goals that enable both individual autonomy and coordinated action.